MJoergen/nexys4ddr/dyoc/Episodes/ep20_-_Text_Display/README.md

 # Design Your Own Computer
 # Episode 20 : "Text Display"

-Welcome to the twentieth episode of "Design Your Own Computer".
+Welcome to this - rather long - twentieth episode of "Design Your Own Computer".

 We now want to expand on the VGA support and enable the display of 80x60 coloured characters.